olgunozoktas/adminlte_v3/tutorials/tutorial1.md

 Step 11:

-Run the Npm Compiler to compile the app.scsss
+Run the realtime npm compiler to compile the app.scss

 ```
-npm run wath
+npm run watch
 ```

 Step 12: